 The leaseholder can't limit the number of people who come on the land, but they can discuss the concern with the Local Settlement Officer.
 A recreational management plan or user limits can be put in place.

-Both completed recreational management plans and limits set by a Local Settlement Officer will be included with the contact information on the Recreational Access Mapping Tool.
+Both completed recreational management plans and user limits set by a Local Settlement Officer will be included with the contact information on the Recreational Access Mapping Tool.
 Contact the rangeland agrologist at your local Environment and Parks Lands office.
 To locate a Lands Office near you, see Land Management – Contacts.

 Conditional recreational access

 Leaseholders may add conditions, such as specific times when they might allow motorized vehicle access or when to contact them.
 Alternatively, leaseholders can specify that they do not want to be contacted prior to a visit.